-This tag has been especially designed for use on marlin, sailfish and large tuna that cannot in most cases be easily boated.
-The tag, with its two wing-barbed head, is applied by means of a hand applicator or a tagging pole fitted with a metal applicator tip/needle.
-Tagging poles are normally made from 20 to 25 mm diameter wooden rods/poles.
-A 1.5 m to 2.5 m length of pole should be used depending on your boat freeboard.
+This tag has been especially designed for use on marlin, sailfish and large gamefish that cannot, in most cases, be easily boated.
+The tag, with its two wing-barbed head, is applied by means of a hand applicator or a tagging pole fitted with a metal applicator tip/needle (see Diagram 2).
+Tagging poles are normally made from 20 to 25mm diameter wooden rods/poles.
+A 1.5m to 2.5m length of pole should be used depending on your boat freeboard.
 A "V" notch at the opposite end of the tag pole is often valuable for de-hooking fish immediately after tagging.
-To mount the tagging applicator/needle onto the tagging pole, drill a 4 mm diameter hole 20 mm deep being careful to ensure that the hole is perfectly aligned and centred with the pole.
+To mount the tagging applicator/needle onto the tagging pole, drill a 4mm diameter hole 20mm deep being careful to ensure that the hole is perfectly aligned and centred with the pole.
 Place a small amount of strong bonding glue (epoxy works well) in the hole and on the base of the applicator.
 Holding the applicator on the middle of its tapered shoulder with pliers, centre the large end over the hole.
 Drive the applicator 20mm down into the pole by hammering on the pliers and not the applicator.